Monica J. Felkel, Director of Artist Management

 Tim McCarthy, Information Systems Manager

 Susan Wadsworth is the Director of Young Concert Artists, Inc., the unique non‑profit organization which she founded in 1961, dedicated to discovering and launching the careers of gifted musicians from all over the world.
-From the first Young Concert Artists Series in a Greenwich Village loft in 1961, this annual Series in New York is renowned for presenting the first New York concerts of many of today’s renowned artists including the pianists Murray Perahia, Emanuel Ax, Jean-Yves Thibaudet and Richard Goode, the Tokyo, St. Lawrence, Mendelssohn and Borromeo Quartets, the violinists Pinchas Zukerman, Chee-Yun and Ani Kavafian, cellists Carter Brey and Fred Sherry, and the soprano Dawn Upshaw.
+From the first Young Concert Artists Series in a Greenwich Village loft in 1961-1962, this annual Series is renowned for presenting the first appearances of many of today’s illustrious artists including the pianists Murray Perahia, Emanuel Ax, Jean-Yves Thibaudet and Richard Goode, the Tokyo, St. Lawrence, and Borromeo Quartets, the violinists Pinchas Zukerman, Chee-Yun and Ani Kavafian, cellists Carter Brey and Fred Sherry, and sopranos Dawn Upshaw and Sasha Cooke.

-The Young Concert Artists Series is presented at Carnegie’s Zankel Hall and Merkin Concert Hall with special events and at the Rose Theater at Jazz at Lincoln Center, and at the Kennedy Center in Washington, DC.
+The Young Concert Artists Series is now presented at Merkin Concert Hall and at the Kennedy Center in Washington, DC, with special events at Carnegie’s Zankel Hall and at Jazz at Lincoln Center’s Rose Theater.

-Mrs. Wadsworth’s organization, now in its 50th season, has set the standard for assistance to young musicians, developing the first non-profit management in the world, which provides individual guidance, management services and performance opportunities to YCA artists chosen through the annual Young Concert Artists International Auditions.
+Mrs. Wadsworth’s organization, now in its 57th season, is the gold standard for identifying and assisting young musicians of exceptional talent.
+Founded as the first non-profit management in the world, it provides individual career guidance and performance opportunities to YCA artists chosen through the annual Young Concert Artists International Auditions.

 In 2005, Mrs. Wadsworth accepted the Angel Award presented to Young Concert Artists by the International Society of Performing Arts Administrators.

-Mrs. Wadsworth has served on numerous music competition Juries, including the Mieczyslaw Munz Piano Scholarship Competition, the New Jersey Symphony Young Artists Competition, and the Murray Dranoff Two Piano Competition, and concerto competitions at the Peabody Conservatory of Music, the Manhattan School of Music, and the Yale School of Music.
+Mrs. Wadsworth frequently serves on music competition Juries, including the Mieczyslaw Munz Piano Scholarship Competition, the New Jersey Symphony Young Artists Competition, and the Murray Dranoff Two Piano Competition, and concerto competitions at the Peabody Conservatory of Music, the Manhattan School of Music, and the Yale School of Music.

 Mrs. Wadsworth authored a chapter in Volume II of The Musical Woman, an anthology published by Greenwood Press in 1985.